shellscape/webpack-manifest-plugin/README.md

 Type: `String`<br>
 Default: `manifest.json`

-The manifest filename in your output directory.
+By default the plugin will emit `manifest.json` to your output directory.
+Can override with an absolute path.

 ### `options.publicPath`